engmohamed374/RRR_Computed_Torque_Control-CTC-/README.md

 # RRR_Computed_Torque_Control(CTC)
 Control of a 3DOF RRR serial manipulator.
 ## Computed Tourque Control
 A well-known robotic controller based on the nonlinear control technique feedback linearization.
-Simply it "theoretically" eliminates the system non-linearities represented in the M, C, and G matrices in the robotic equation of motion:
+In a simple manner, it "theoretically" eliminates the system non-linearities represented in the M, C, and G matrices in the robotic equation of motion:

 ![robotic eqn. of motion](https://github.com/engmohamed374/RRR_Computed_Torque_Control-CTC-/blob/main/eqn.gif "robotic eqn. of motion")